-1.2.2.2.
+1.2.1.2.
 Certification of Wire Ties Required: Each bundle or coil of wire shall satisfy the applicable requirements in section 4.1.
 Certificates of Analysis (COA) and 4.2.
 Approved List.
-In addition, each bundle or coil of wire shall bear a certification that the wire ties have been manufactured according to the specifications for Bale Packaging Materials as published by the
+In addition, each bundle or coil of wire shall bear a certification that the wire ties have been manufactured according to the specifications for Bale Packaging Materials as published by the JCIBPC.

-2 Users of PET plastic strapping are advised that best performance is for use in gins where there are commitments of ginners to press bales in accordance with platen separation, lint distribution, tie length and moisture management recommendations as included in industry educational materials of the Joint Cotton Industry Bale Packaging Committee along with other quality assurance procedures as required by PET plastic JCIBPC.
 The certification shall also show the name and address of the wire tie manufacturer and contain a quality control code that will permit the ties to be identified to the 2,000-pound lot and/or wire carrier.
-Wire ties shall be fabricated within a NAFTA country.
+Wire ties shall be fabricated within a USMCA country.

-1.2.3.
-Polyethylene Terephthalate (PET) Plastic Strapping for Use on Gin Standard and Gin Universal Density Bales: Ties made from polyethylene terephthalate, here after referred to as PET, plastic strapping must be manufactured in accordance with ASTM D3950.
+1.2.2.
+Polyethylene Terephthalate (PET) Plastic Strapping for Use on Gin Standard and Gin Universal Density Bales:2 Ties made from polyethylene terephthalate, here after referred to as PET, plastic strapping must be manufactured in accordance with ASTM D3950.
 PET plastic strapping joints shall be fabricated at the gin using patented z-weld friction technology, P600 or P361 friction weld technology, or CSF 1955 strapping system.

-1.2.3.1.
-Patented z-weld friction technology®, P600 or P361 friction weld technology®, or CSF 1955 strapping systems: The patented z-weld friction technology®, P600 or P361 friction weld technology®, or CSF 1955 strapping systems originally approved for incorporation into these specifications are considered to be holistic methods which considers both the machinery device and the specific strapping materials as tested by the JCIBPC as integral components of each system tested.
-PET strapping materials supplied by manufacturers other than the ones originally testing the systems, or otherwise certified, may supply strapping for use in the patented z-weld friction technology®, P600 or P361 friction weld technology[®], or CSF 1955 strapping devices after submission of strap test data meeting basic physical requirements as described in this specification and upon successful completion of a JCIBPC-sanctioned experimental test program lasting at least one ginning season or until which time the alternative strapping proves its compatibility with the specific device on which it was tested.
+1.2.2.1.
+Patented z-weld friction technology[®], P600 or P361 friction weld technology®, or CSF 1955 strapping systems: The patented z-weld friction technology®, P600 or P361 friction weld technology[®], or CSF 1955 strapping systems originally approved for incorporation into these specifications are considered to be holistic methods which considers both the machinery device and the specific strapping materials as tested by the JCIBPC as integral components of each system tested.
+PET strapping materials supplied by manufacturers other than the ones originally testing the systems, or otherwise certified, may supply strapping for use in the patented z-weld friction technology®, P600 or P361 friction weld technology®, or CSF 1955 strapping devices after submission of strap test data meeting basic physical requirements as described in this specification and upon successful completion of a JCIBPC-sanctioned experimental test program lasting at least one ginning season or until which time the alternative strapping proves its compatibility with the specific device on which it was tested.
 The strap manufacturer's name or trademark must be printed or embossed on every 36 inches of strapping.

-1.2.3.2.
+1.2.2.2.
 Placement: Plastic strapping must be placed in recesses or channels on the flat sides of the bale.
 These recesses or channels provide a measure of protection of tying materials from handling forces and maintain integrity of bale cover fabrics.
 The six required ties must be spaced uniformly along the bale length.
 The P600 weld shall be placed on the crown (round side) of the bale.
-The strap manufacturers.
-While any tying or strapping material may be damaged, PET plastic strapping are especially subject to damage due to multiple handling, re-concentration or certification, and may be subject to subsequent repairs to restore bales to merchantable conditions and mill acceptability.

-P361 weld may be placed on the flat side of the bale when used in conjunction with lift box style bale presses.
+The P361 weld may be placed on the flat side of the bale when used in conjunction with lift box style bale presses.
 The CSF 1955 weld may be placed on the flat side of the bale.

-1.2.3.2.1.
+1.2.2.2.1.
 Recesses or Channels:

-1.2.3.2.1.1.
-Formation of Recesses or

-Channels: Recesses or channels shall be created by the installation of vertical steel flat stock or other steel bars on the inside of gin press boxes.
+1.2.2.2.1.1.
+Formation of Recesses or Channels: Recesses or channels shall be created by the installation of vertical steel flat stock or other steel bars on the inside of gin press boxes.

-1.2.3.2.1.2.
+1.2.2.2.1.2.
 Advisory and Disclaimer: Gin operators should be advised that improper installation of steel bars might create potential risks to bale or fiber quality, equipment or workers.
 Therefore, ginners are urged to consult their respective gin press manufacturers prior to any addition or modification to the gin press.

-1.2.3.3.
+1.2.2.3.
 General: